vtphan/topk/README.md

 topk keeps track of the best K items among N items, which are sequentially processed.
-This is done by sequentially inserting the N items into a heap of capacity K. After these insertions, the contain of the heap (which can be obtained by Get()) is the best K items among the N items.
+This is done by sequentially inserting the N items into a heap of capacity K. After these insertions, the content of the heap (which can be obtained by Get()) is the best K items among the N items.

 The heap does not store the items entirely.
 It only stores integer-value IDs of